 Hamilton was named Pro Bono Lawyer of the Year in 2017 by the American Association for Justice.
 Hamilton was also nominated for Dallas Morning News ‘Texan of the Year’ for his pro bono work representing individuals unlawfully detained at DFW Airport during the travel ban.

 Hamilton earned selection to D Magazine’s Best Lawyers in Dallas list for 2017 based on his work for clients involved in catastrophic personal injury cases, product and medical liability claims, and he was selected to D Magazine’s Best Lawyers in Dallas list for 2014 for his work in business litigation.
-He was selected to the Texas Super Lawyers listing by Texas Monthly (Thomson Reuters) in 2014, 2015, 2016 and 2017.
+He was selected to the Texas Super Lawyers listing by Texas Monthly (Thomson Reuters) from 2014 to 2021.
 He has been repeatedly selected to the Texas Super Lawyers Rising Stars list by Texas Monthly (Thomson Reuters) in 2009, 2010, 2011, 2012, 2013, and 2014.
 Hamilton is also a member of the Leader’s Forum for the American Association for Justice.

 Hamilton, a fluent Spanish speaker, is a current member of the Board of Directors for the Texas Trial Lawyers Association.
 Hamilton is an usher at his Church.